IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    results.

-   You may wonder why we don't simply start new contract instances in the :hsobj:`Plutus.Contract.Test.ContractModel.perform` method instead.
-The answer is the framework needs to track the running contract instances, and using :hsobj:`Plutus.Contract.Test.ContractModel.startInstances` makes this explicit.
+   You may wonder why we don't simply start new contract instances in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform` method instead.
+The answer is the framework needs to track the running contract instances, and using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.startInstances` makes this explicit.

-The :hsobj:`Plutus.Contract.Test.ContractModel.StartContract` just specifies the :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey` to be started; we define the actual contract to start in the :hsobj:`Plutus.Contract.Test.ContractModel.instanceContract` method, *which receives the contract parameter* from :hsobj:`Plutus.Contract.Test.ContractModel.StartContract` as its last argument.
+The :hsobj:`Plutus.Contract.Test.ContractModel.Interface.StartContract` just specifies the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractInstanceKey` to be started; we define the actual contract to start in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.instanceContract` method, *which receives the contract parameter* from :hsobj:`Plutus.Contract.Test.ContractModel.Interface.StartContract` as its last argument.
 So we can just define

 .. literalinclude:: Escrow2.hs
    :start-after: START instanceContract